Wathek-beji/CI-CD-Project/README.md

-# Continuous Integration Project
+# Continuous Integration - Continuous Deployment Project Project
-This project was created to test and apply Continuous Integration concepts.
+This project was created to test and apply CI/CD concepts.
+A full description of this project will be included later.